nielssorensen/OpenEmu-wiki/NEW-UI-BUILD-(25TH-JAN-2012).md

 49 -	<strike>First, refer to the content spacing issues described in the last two points in 'General Comments / Tweaks' above. (images with the green lines)</strike>

-50 -	For these kind of popover buttons (image below), when the popover is active, and the user is selecting content in the popover, (filter modes in this example),
+50 -	<strike>For these kind of popover buttons (image below), when the popover is active, and the user is selecting content in the popover, (filter modes in this example),
-	can we use the inactive state for the popover button behind, rather than staying on the pressed state as shown in the image below?..
+	can we use the inactive state for the popover button behind, rather than staying on the pressed state as shown in the image below?..</strike>

 51 -	The Filter effects graphic is not in place yet, I'll need some help in producing a graphic image for each one so it changes based on the one selected in the popover.
 	For now, I see there is a default image file for each filter effect in the graphic resources of the app.